 Present a Fashion Show

-Open a Refreshment Bar at the Game
+Open a Refreshment Bar at the Game or School Event

-Run a Cheerleaders’ Car Wash
+Run a Cheerleader’s Car Wash

-Sell Fundraising Products Online
+Sell Goods Online

-Fundraising product sales can be difficult to run and manage, but not with our online platform for peer to peer sales.
-Each student and/or group will have a personal fundraising page where items are sold and sales are tracked by the participant.
-Top fundraisers are rewarded with a rewards badge and prizes can be configured for the top salesperson or team.
+Fundraising product sales can be difficult to run and manage, but not with our online stores for peer to peer sales.
+Each student or group has a personal fundraising page where items are sold, and sales are tracked.
+Top fundraisers are rewarded with a rewards badge, and prizes can be configured for the top salesperson or team.
 The platform makes it easy for cheerleaders to send a personal URL to friends and family, asking them to purchase items securely online.

-Establish The Squad 100 Club
+Establish The Cheerleading Squad 100 Club

 Setting this up online is also a great idea for virtual fundraising during Coronavirus.
 With our crowdfunding platform, you can even offer perks for donations at specified amounts.